 We welcome students to use the libraries on campus in Fredericton and Saint John.
-The Harriet Irving Library and Hans W. Klohn Commons reopened on September 8th.
+The Science & Forestry Library, the Harriet Irving Library and Hans W. Klohn Commons are all open now.
 Our libraries offer great places to study, with excellent wifi and computer access supported by staff onsite.
 You won’t be surprised to hear that we have some new protocols in place to help keep you safe:

 - You will book in advance for study and computer seats, and check-in at our welcome desk when you arrive